 -

-• Demonstrate to the director the applicator’s personal participation in a self-regulating application flight efficiency clinic sponsored or recognized by Michigan State University’s Pesticide Safety Education Program and approved by MDARD with an aircraft that the applicant operates.
+- Demonstrate personal participation in a self-regulating application flight efficiency clinic sponsored or recognized by Michigan State University’s Pesticide Safety Education Program and approved by MDARD with an aircraft that the applicant operates.

-• Retake the certification examinations and submit to an inspection of the applicator’s aircraft spray equipment, and spray operations by an authorized representative of the director.
+- Retake the certification examinations or renew by seminar credits, and agree to an inspection of the aircraft spray equipment, and spray operations by an authorized representative of the director.

 -